-Currently, the prosecution must prove the Defendant to be impaired to the extent that their driving standard is affected.
-Other offences are related to this offence and it is a separate offence to be in charge of a vehicle whilst unfit.
-The prosecution can and do charge Defendants with being unfit through properly prescribed medication and therefore many Defendants are able to successfully challenge the prosecution case.
+For the offence of driving whilst unfit the prosecution must prove the Defendant to be impaired to the extent that their driving standard is affected by the substances in their body.
+This does not just relate to illicit substances and the prosecution can and do charge Defendants with being unfit through properly prescribed medication.

-There are many different ways to try and prove impairment that are employed by prosecuting authorities and as with all areas of road traffic law, the procedures are very technical and can be subject to scrutiny by defence lawyers.
+There are various different ways to try and prove impairment that are employed by prosecuting authorities.
+These will often rely on a combination of visual observations of the driving and assessment of the defendant by police officers and medical practitioners as well as scientific analysis of blood samples.
+As such, as with all areas of road traffic law, the procedures are very technical and can be subject to scrutiny by defence lawyers.

-Expert advice from a Solicitor should be sought when defending these cases.
+Many Defendants are able to successfully challenge the prosecution case so expert advice from a Solicitor should be sought when charged with these allegations.

 Maximum: Level 5 fine and/or 6 months custody.